kbwar12/phd-project-extraction/dual-layer/docker/ENHANCED_DOCKER_SETUP.md

 This script will:
 - Create the `.env` file with enhanced configuration
 - Start all Docker containers (including GUIs)
-- Pull the Ollama model (Qwen3:latest)
+- Note: Ollama must be running separately (see Prerequisites)
 - Initialize the enhanced knowledge graph
 - Test the enhanced pipeline